darylknight/boilerplate/README.md

 ## Code formatting

-- This project uses [Prettier](https://prettier.io) for automatic code formatting, with the [Prettier Plugin for Twig ](https://github.com/zackad/prettier-plugin-twig) plugin to make it work with Twig files.
+This project uses [Prettier](https://prettier.io) for automatic code formatting, with the [Prettier Plugin for Twig](https://github.com/zackad/prettier-plugin-twig) plugin to make it work with Twig files.
 This is an opinionated way to format code which keeps code consistent between developers.
-- The configuration for Prettier in this project is defined in `.prettierrc.json`
-- To ignore certain files or paths, add them to `.prettierignore`
-- You should set up your editor to format files automatically on save
+You should set up your editor to format files automatically on save

 ### Tailwind class sorting